abacusmodeling/abacus-develop/docs/advanced/json/json_para.md

 This JSON template provides input and output configurations for ABACUS.
 It contains parameters for the execution of the program and the output of results, primarily for recording computational processes and outcomes for post processing.

+Notice: one need to add the option `-DENABLE_RAPIDJSON=ON` when compiling ABACUS to enable the output of "abacus.json".

 ## General Information

 - `version` - [str] The version number of ABACUS.